 Are we ready to return to the office full-time?

-There is no escaping the fact that many workers do not intend to return to the office full-time.
-In fact, as many as half of Australians and New Zealanders are likely to resign from jobs that don’t provide sufficient flexibility.
-It is true that working from the kitchen table or the home desk is not always ideal, but the extra flexibility more than makes up for it.
-According to the Chanticleer CEO Poll, most of Australia’s major companies will move to a hybrid model, with staff spending two to three days in the office each week.
-However, there are likely to be some companies that still hope to return to pre-pandemic work habits.
+There is no escaping the fact that many workers do not want to return to the office full-time.
+In fact, as many as half of Singaporeans said they would quit if their employers do not provide for some flexibility.
+It is true that working from the kitchen table or sofa is not always ideal, but the extra flexibility more than makes up for it.
+However, almost half of Singaporean employers still want to return to pre-COVID working arrangements.
 The question is, why?

-However, this flexible approach does not imply that you telecommute 100% of the time.
+This flexible approach does not imply that you work from home 100% of the time.
 In fact, at Alight Solutions, most of our people prefer to alternate the days or weeks they work in the office.
-The reason is simple: teleworking lets us organise our personal lives better and save commuting time.
+The reason is simple: remote work lets us organise our personal lives better and save commuting time.

 On the other hand, it can also make us feel isolated, disconnected from our team, or even reduce our ability to learn.
-Since teleworking is here to stay, companies are opting for a hybrid model that allows them to keep workers connected corporately and freshly motivated.
+Some employers are considering a hybrid model once restrictions lift, allowing them to keep workers connected corporately and freshly motivated.

-As a result, many employers are realising everything they could save, especially in terms of office overheads.
+What’s more, employers are seeing the potential for lower office overheads.
 If we add the rent, plus the fixed expenses of furniture, networks, and services such as coffee, the result is quite clear.
 Why keep ten floors of a building when I only need three of them?
-According to a study conducted by the University of Sydney, employers could potentially save AU$8,500 to US$13,000 per employee per year by having more staff work from home.

 Wherever we work, the coronavirus pandemic has been a turning point in our working lives.
 The acceleration of digital transformation, new ways of relating and change in the workplace means that companies must look to the future - there is no going back to the old ways of working.